Living in Blackpool

 Overview

 Iconic seaside resort with Tower, Illuminations, Pleasure Beach, and affordable property.
-Located in North West, Blackpool has a population of approximately 148,809 residents, making it a mid-sized coastal town by UK standards.
+Located in North West, Blackpool has a population of approximately 148,809 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is FY1.

 Key facts about Blackpool